jnidzwetzki/bboxdb/docs/index.md

 # Documentation

 Welcome to the documentation of BBoxDB.
 BBoxDB is a research project to evaluate a novel storage architecture for multi-dimensional big data.
-BBoxDB is designed as a distributed system; new nodes can be added to process larger amounts of data.
+BBoxDB is designed as a scalable distributed system; new nodes can be added to process larger amounts of data.

 In contrast to traditional key-value stores, BBoxDB is optimized to handle multi-dimensional data.
 Stored data is placed into an n-dimensional space and parts of the space are handled by different nodes.
 SSTables (string sorted tables) are used as data storage.
 [Apache Zookeeper](https://zookeeper.apache.org/) is used to coordinate the whole system.
 The system can be accessed, using a [network protocol](/bboxdb/dev/network.html).
 Some special features like continuous queries or a history for tuples are also supported.